-IELTS Academic Reading practice test: This is the 9th test of our ‘READING 150+📖 Practice Test Series’.
-All tests are based on real exam pattern and correspond to the actual level of difficulty you may find in the IELTS.
+IELTS Academic Reading free practice test: This is the 9th test of our ‘READING 150+📖 Practice Test Series’.
+All tests are based on real exam patterns and correspond to the actual level of difficulty you may find in the IELTS.

 This Academic Reading test is divided into three long passages – Passage 1, 2 and 3.